paoloposso/paoloposso/README.md

 Hi, I'm Paolo!
-I'm a Software Engineer and Guitarist.
+I'm a Software Engineer with over 15 years of experience.

 #### **GitHub Stats**